Academic year 2022/23

 Additional analysis and transparency data

-The following statistics are classified as official statistics and have been produced in line with the Code of Practice for Statistics, rather than being classed as national statistics and accredited as such by the Office for Statistics Regulation.
+The following statistics are classified as official statistics and have been produced in line with the Code of Practice for Statistics, rather than being classed as national statistics and accredited as such by the Office for Statistics Regulation (opens in a new tab).
 The statistics are included for transparency purposes.

 Apprenticeship adverts and vacancies (UPDATED 30 NOVEMBER 2023)